 When should I be vaccinated?

 When the flu season is about to begin, you should get the vaccine as soon as possible.
 It takes about two weeks to develop protection after receiving the vaccine.
-Check with your local Occupational Health office for information about flu vaccination, including locations and times.
+Check with your local Occupational Health for information about flu vaccination, including locations and times.

 If I get the seasonal flu vaccine in the fall, will I still be protected if the flu season continues into March or April?